TUDelft-PRIME-Books/Linear-Algebra/Chapter8/SingularValueDecomp.md

 We have seen already several ways to factorise matrices.
 In {numref}`Sec:MatFactor`, we studied the $LU$ and the $PLU$ factorisations, and in  {numref}`Sec:Gram-Schmidt:QRdecomp` we laid the QR Decomposition on the table.
 In {numref}`Sec:SymmetricMat` we showed that every symmetric (square) matrix $A$ can be written as  $A = QDQ^{-1} = QDQ^T$.
 In this section it is in a sense this last decomposition we will generalize to non-symmetric matrices, and even to non-square matrices.
 We will introduce and study the so-called **singular value decomposition** (SVD) of a matrix.
 In the first subsection ({numref}`Subsec:SVD:Definition`) we will give the definition of the SVD, and illustrate it with a few examples.
-In the second subsection ({numref}`Subsec:SVD:Algorithm`) an algorithm to compute the SVD is presented and illustrated.
+In the second subsection ({numref}`Subsec:SVD:Existence`) an algorithm to compute the SVD is presented and illustrated.
+And it will be shown that this algorithm always yields a proper SVD.
 The last two subsections  will be devoted to understanding the SVD in a geometric way, and to possible practicle uses of the SVD.

 (Subsec:SVD:Definition)=